Jalapeno Plant Care: How to Grow and Care for Jalapenos

 This disease is caused by the fungus Leveillula taurica.
 Powdery mildew affects the leaves of a pepper plant during warm and wet conditions.

-Although this disease commonly affects the older leaves (just before or at fruit set) it can also develop at any stage of crop development.
+Although this disease commonly affects the older leaves (just before or at fruit set), it can also develop at any stage of crop development.

-Symptoms of powdery mildew in jalapeno include white, patchy, powdery growth on the lower side of the leaves.
+Symptoms of powdery mildew in jalapenos include white, patchy, powdery growth on the lower side of the leaves.
 Over time, the patch enlarges and covers the entire leaf surface.
-Eventually, the infected leaves drop, leaving the pods exposed to the sun.

 To control powdery mildew, spray the plants with a Sulphur and potassium bicarbonate-based fungicide.